- Future Students

 The 2019 edition of Emerge won a Crown Award in the Hybrid General Magazine category, which includes Emerge’s print and web magazine, social media content and other content generated across a half-dozen channels and platforms.
 Judges evaluate excellence in design, photography, concept, coverage and writing.

-The Gold Crown is the top honour awarded by CSPA.
-Emerge was the only publication from a Canadian university to be honoured this year.
+Emerge was the only publication from a Canadian university to be honoured with a Crown Award this year.

 Since 2011, students in UofGH’s Media Studies program have now won 359 awards for work created through Emerge and GH360.